Haakjvork/musicbee-sync-lastfm-playcount/README.md

 **Last.fm username**: The Last.Fm username. **Requiered** to do the query.

-**Query Album Artist too when different from Track Artist.** When checked, the AlbumArtist will be queried too if it's different from Artist.
+**Query Album Artist too.** When checked, the AlbumArtist will be queried too if it's different from Artist.

-**Query Sort Title too when different from Track Name.** When checked, the SortTitle will be queried too if it's different from SongTitle.
+**Query Sort Title too.** When checked, the SortTitle will be queried too if it's different from SongTitle.

-**Query splittable artists**.
-When checked, if multiple artists are present, each of them will be queried.
+**Query multiple artists**.
+When checked, if multiple values of 'Artist' are present, each of them will be queried.

 ## Example about normalization